BenjWilley/Old-Website/Wales.md

 Whats Next?

 Now that I know the high level(C++) and the low level(computer architecture) of a computer, I want to learn the middle level(OS and compile) to get a complete understanding.
-This Fall semester Im taking CSCE 313, but Im always learning on my own as well.
+This Fall semester Im taking CSCE 313 and ECEN 214, but Im always learning on my own as well.

 [Back to Home](/README.md)